The others, they don't like cowards. If they saw this....

 A woman ran up behind them, her costume a mirror of Brannon's own.
-Save for the laser burns, her head shone bald as Brannon's.
+Save for the laser burns on her scalp, her head shone bald as Brannon's.
 Her silver glasses hugged her cheeks like his goggles.
 Her black jacket displayed the same brassy flourishes.
 When Brannon squinted at her, captions appeared in the video feed.
 The name 'Talesh' flashed beneath her, and 'human.'
 No other comment: her glasses had no technical enhancements, no video or blinding attack lights; a weapon pulse would burn through her jacket more easily than flesh.
-They served no purpose other than to show her support for Brannon, or rather, the Brannon that her people imagined.
-A thousand men dressed like Brannon, along with perhaps two hundred women, as if this somehow might calm the rages of the Indur.
-The surviving Brannonites, despite their own mood, posed little threat to anybody.
+The costume served no purpose other than to show her support for Brannon, or rather, the Brannon she imagined.
+A thousand men dressed like her, along with perhaps two hundred women, as if this might curb the rages of the Indur, who ruled the planet.
+The surviving Brannonites, despite their mood, posed little threat to anybody.
 Brannon watched.

 Talesh raced toward Varkon, the Indur soldier.
 She stopped in the shadow of the Eradis bot and jabbed the shoulder of Varkon's uniform.
 "I got your number, you pig-faced lout!"

 Varkon turned, slack-jawed.
-The massive cannon whirred to life.
+The massive cannon whirred to life, adding a scent of hot electronics to the dry spice of the Larrikesh atmosphere.
 It could crush a person under its weight or blast a battleship from the sky, yet its nozzle hovered inches above the young woman's skull.

 Her fists shook as she screamed in Varkon's face.
 "Oh, got all these weapons, you think you're so tough you can just up and kill anything you want!
 Not so tough are you, now!"

 Don't you understand, I didn't damage their weapons—they can still kill on command!
-The bots would wait for the order to kill, per Brannon's meddling, but Brannon had never envisioned Talesh or her actions.
-What were they, outburst or demonstration?
-Either way, he did not want this woman's blood on his hands.
+Brannon had forced the robots to wait for the order to kill, but he had never envisioned Talesh trying to out-scream an Eradis.
+Whether she aimed at an outburst or demonstration, her wounds already stained him.
 He bit his lips and considered.

 She thinks I've stopped them altogether.
 Brannon searched his mind for a purpose behind Talesh's outburst, some reason for this risk.
-His own training should catch anything an amateur might try, but he came up with nothing.
-He pointed to the Eradis.
+His mind sifted through the textbooks, the known history of protest--everything an amateur had ever thought of--and got a pain in his stomach for the effort.
+He pointed to the Eradis's cannon.
 "Don't you understand?
 This isn't safe.
 She can still kill you."

 In fact, Varkon's hand rested on his gun as he pulled his head back and sideways.
 "I don't know, lady."

 "Oh, now I am a 'lady?'
-I thought I was an obsolete, not even worth owning."
+I thought I was an obsolete, not worth owning."

-With the coming of cheap, cheerful bot labor, the slaves became a burden.
-With those bots and machines already abandoned, Talesh's people, 'the obsolete,' represent the remainder of that wreck, a caste of people with no rights and nobody to care about them.
+With the coming of smart, cheerful machines, the slaves became a burden, and then vermin..
+With those old devices already abandoned, Talesh's people, 'the obsolete,' represent the ruins of an older age, a caste of people with neither the rights nor even a parasitic master to keep them together.

 "Oh, yeah.
 Talk big and tough 'bout killing these things now.
 Right."
-Her rage spent, she kicked at the street and whined at the dust.
-"We know you blame us for scaring the Royals away."
+Her rage spent, she kicked dust at him and whined at her feet.
+"We know you blame us for scaring the royals away."

-"Don't know."
 He shook his head, slow and subtle.
-"You want me to shoot ya.
-The others, they don't like cowards.
+"You want me to shoot?
+The others don't like cowards.
 They see this...."

 Brannon grabbed Talesh by the shoulder.
 "Stop right there, Brannon."